C5m7b4/c5-ts-fp/README.md

 There is still one line of code that I have not been able to figure out how to create a test for, so if somebody else can help, feel free.

 ![alt missing-test](images/02-missing-test.png)

+### Pre Order Search

+performs tree searching in a pre order manner. these are Depth first searches.

+### In order Search

+performs tree searching in an in order manner. these are Depth first searches.

+### Post Order Search

+performs tree searching in a post order manner. these are Depth first searches.